I still close my eyes and imagine myself in Yazd smelling the saffron and cardamom of the gheymeh Yazdi stew.

 Gheymeh Yazdi is an aromatic lamb stew with split chickpeas and lots of saffron, ginger, and cardamom served with saffron rice.

-Yazd is the capital of Yazd province, south of Tehran.
+Yazd is the capital of Yazd province, south of Tehran, and listed as UNESCO heritage.
 If you drive 270 km southeast of Isfahan you'll reach the beautiful and sunny Yazd.
 We stayed at a beautiful old garden hotel in the center of Yazd.
 People of Yazd are warm, friendly and hospitable.
 Yazd is also the center of Iranian Zoroastrianism to this day.

 Just like Qazvin, Yazd is synonymous with baklava.
 Although I prefer the baklava of Qazvin to that of Yazd's, Yazdi baklava is a treat of its own.
 Filled with almond and cardamom sliced neatly in beautiful red tin boxes, Khalife is one of the best bakeries in the center of Yazd.
 Yazdi cake is also a delcious rose water and cardamom-scented type of cupcake that once you take the first one you can barely stop yourself going for the next one.
 I love mine best with cold milk or hot Persian tea.